icp-hub-it/ic-docutrack/README.md

 - [Rust (1.85 or later)](https://rustup.rs/): to build the canisters
 - [Node.js](https://nodejs.org/en/) (v22.0.0 or later)
 - [DFX](https://internetcomputer.org/docs/building-apps/getting-started/install) (v0.23 or later)
+  - **NNS** extension is required to deploy the canisters, so make sure to install it with `dfx extension install nns`
 - [Just](https://just.systems/) to run scripts
 - [ic-wasm](https://github.com/dfinity/ic-wasm): to bundle the canisters
 - [candid-extractor](https://github.com/dfinity/candid-extractor): to extract the candid interface of the canisters